Iowa’s 80s Football Revival Owes Much to a Slab of Prime Rib

 Aaron Putze, left, author of the book and a Waukee resident, is Director of Communications and External Relations for the Iowa Soybean Association; he accompanied Long in Grinnell.

 Putze urged Long to tell his story, and the two collaborated for two-and-one-half years to get it all down in print.
+For those compulsive gamblers, Putze revealed that there’s a special pointsbet sign up offer at the back of book.

 Long quarterbacked the Hawkeyes through the 1981-85 seasons, leading the team to consecutive bowl appearances, a number-one ranking, a Big Ten title, and amassing an arsenal of passing records in the process—this from a quarterback who had thrown only about four passes per game in his high school career and who, even in a state championship game that his school won, completed one pass for minus three yards, an Illinois state record that Long predicts “will never be broken.”